 I met fellow traveller, Chad from Calgary and we hiked to the summit together with single goal of beating the other tourists and children from the Ferry to the top (attempting to this time to get a quiet moment or two at the summit).
 The trail itself is 2.5km on a gentle incline (occasionally not) the panoramic views across the Hauraki Gulf were simply stunning

 On the way down from the summit, Chad and I stopped to check out the Lava tubes – which at first glance to be honest were not much to look at.
 A local woman (Michelle) with her children suggested the middle one as “it was the best” – So I went in, followed by Michelle’s children, the Michelle called out, “Keep an eye for the Wetas” ***…..the first 15 metres or so are crawling room only (did I mention I’m claustrophobic? nothing like facing it head on), the tube then opened out to standing room and more, its an wonderful space (to be honest if you don’t fancy getting filthy you can give it a miss) the tube goes right through to the other side, it’s a little challenging to emerge from but doable.

-Ferry back to Auckland city – or you do have the option of staying on the island overnight if you pre book one of the very charming Bachs dotted around the island.
+Ferry back to Auckland city – or you do have the option of staying on the island overnight if you pre-book one of the very charming Bachs dotted around the island.

-Top Tips for Rangitoto Island
+Top tips for Mt Eden and Rangitoto Island

 - Bring your own water and snacks – there are no shops on the island.

-- Check the Ferry times
+- Check the Ferry times for Rangitoto

 - Bring a waterproof jacket – the weather can change pretty quickly.